Procedure Time45 min.

 To avoid bruising, it is best to avoid taking blood thinners before and after the treatment session.
 This includes over-the-counter medication (like Advil), supplements or alcohol.
 You should also avoid UV rays and extreme exercise until you are fully healed.

 While there is the possibility of more serious side effects with Radiesse®, such as lumps, these are rare.
 Severe side effects can also be due to allergies, or the application process, rather than the product itself.
-You should always work with a trained doctor when opting for any injectable filler.
+You should always work with a trained doctor or nurse when opting for any injectable filler.
 Each of these products come with their own training requirements, preparation procedures and even angles for injecting into the right spot.
 So, they are not all created equal – even if their base ingredients are the same.
 The injector should know these details.

 Minors, and those who are pregnant or breastfeeding should not receive a Radiesse® filler treatment.